About

 Education

 The Women’s Art Association of Canada offers a variety of arts-related educational programs to the public and to our members.
 The Association hosts lectures throughout the year presented by members and outside individuals and groups, such as the Artist’s Voice Lecture Series.
 The majority of these events are open to the public.
-For further information on what’s on and upcoming events, please visit the Events Calendar.
+For further information on what’s on and upcoming events, please visit the Events Calendar and current and upcoming exhibitions.
 Members of the public are welcome to access the Library Collection for research purposes.

 Members have a number of special resources available to them including a printing press, a Library with a broad collection of materials related to the arts, information on current arts activities in the Greater Toronto Area, and discounts at local art stores.